-Progress results will be known early afternoon on election day.
-Preliminary results will be announced on Sunday morning 9 October 2022, and final results will be known on Thursday 13 October 2022.
-All results will be accessible on Council's website: www.gdc.govt.nz
+Progress results will be known early afternoon on election day and preliminary results will be known on Sunday morning 12 October 2025.
+Final results will be known by Friday 17 October 2025, and all results will be accessible on Council's website: www.gdc.govt.nz.